Close Alert Banner

 Where do I board the bus?

 The District DRT is a curb-to-curb service.
 (Some riders may be eligible for door-to-door service.)
 The technology will create a "virtual stop" for you based on what you request.
-The bus will always pick up and drop off on the correct side of the road of your requested location.
 If several passengers request rides in the same area, you may be asked to walk a short distance to meet at one stop.
 When being picked up or dropped off at a business, it is best to enter the business name and to ensure the correct location.

 What does curb-to-curb mean?